LinkedIn Company Page 10 Ways to Leverage it

 Step #8: Make Some of Your Team Members Administrators

-Administrators can share content for your company, which can help amplify your reach through the content shared on your page.
-So, how to add an admin to a LinkedIn company page?
+Administrators can share content and create a company page button for your company, which can help amplify your reach through the content shared on your page.

 Step #9: Make Use of Sponsored vs Targeted Updates

-Get your company updates in front of a targeted audience with targeted and sponsored updates.
+Get your company updates in front of a targeted audience with targeted and sponsored status updates too.
 Either way, make sure the content you promote has a call to action and form that can help you capture your viewers, such as an eBook download or event registration.

 Targeted Updates: Once you have at least 1,000 people in each segment, you can target content specifically to that audience.
-This is GREAT when differentiating content for Investors, consumers or job candidates.
+This is GREAT when differentiating content for Investors, consumers or even jobseekers or candidates.
 Best of all, Targeted Updates are free!

 It’s much easier to create your content on your Company Page, and then sponsor it, as opposed to creating new content to sponsor:

 It’s always best to share content organically, via your Company Page, and employee amplification.
-But sometimes, you need to boost that visibility by using sponsored content with your LinkedIn ® Company Page.
+But sometimes, you need to boost that visibility by using sponsored media with your LinkedIn ® Company Page.

-Employee amplification can greatly help expand the reach of your Company’s organic updates.
-Ask them to share your #content to bring in more of your target audience to your #LinkedIn Company Page! @LinkedInExpert #EmployeeAdvocacy #DigitalSellingClick To Tweet
+Employee amplification can greatly help expand the reach of your Company's organic updates.
+Ask them to share your #content to bring in more of your target audience to your #LinkedIn Company Pages ! @LinkedInExpert #EmployeeAdvocacy… Share on X

 Step #10: Engage with Your Audience

 The last step to maximizing your LinkedIn Company Page is to interact with the people who are engaging with your posts with likes, comments, and shares.
-As an administrator of your page, you have access to the analytics behind your page’s activity to see the people who are engaging with your posts and mentioning your company on LinkedIn®.
+As an administrator of your LinkedIn company page analytics and content, you have access to the analytics behind your page’s activity to see the people who are engaging with your posts and mentioning your company on LinkedIn®.
 Take advantage of this and connect back.
 Start engaging with their content.

 They have already shown an interest in your content.
 Perhaps you can forward the contact to a sales rep who can build a relationship to turn the connection into a sales conversation.